-Several other federal agencies are involved in water quality management in NM: Federal land management agencies, such as the Forest Service (USFS), Bureau of Land Management (BLM), and National Park Service (NPS), consider water quality protection in their management programs.
-The U.S. Army Corps of Engineers (USACE) administers the permit program under Section 404 of the CWA, which regulates the discharge of dredged and fill material that may adversely impact waters of the United States, including wetlands.
-The Bureau of Reclamation (BOR) has increasingly included environmental protection considerations into its management of federal water projects.
+Several other federal agencies involved in water quality management in NM, including the U.S. Forest Service (USFS), U.S. Bureau of Land Management (BLM), and National Park Service (NPS), consider water quality protection in their management programs.
+The U.S. Army Corps of Engineers (USACE) administers the permit program under Section 404 of the CWA, which regulates the discharge of dredged and fill material that may adversely impact waters of the

+United States, including wetlands.
+The U.S. Bureau of Reclamation (BOR) has increasingly included environmental protection considerations into its management of federal water projects.
 The U.S. Department of Agriculture (USDA) administers an Environmental Quality Incentive Program under the federal Farm Bill.
 The U.S. Fish and Wildlife Service (USFWS) consults with other federal agencies under Section 7 of the Endangered Species Act regarding activities that may adversely impact threatened or endangered species.
-USFWS has entered into a Memorandum of Agreement with EPA regarding consultation with respect to water quality program activities.
+EPA consults with USFWS to evaluate potential impacts from water quality program activities on threatened and endangered species.
 The U.S. Geological Survey (USGS) undertakes a variety of studies regarding water quality, including the National Water Quality Assessment program.